 - An SSL certificate and HTTPs protocol;

 Your website is an extension of your business and should help you achieve your goals – no matter what they are.
 Having a list of your goals, needs, and nice-to-haves will help you and the web design companies you interview ensure your site is actually customized for you.

 Other information to consider before reaching out to any agency is your budget and timeline.

 While you might not know how much it will cost to design your site, having a range (like between $10K and $15K) will help you get web design quotes that are realistic and within your price range.
 Timeline is also helpful because if you need your website live in 2 weeks, you’ll need an agency who has availability now versus having to wait 3 weeks to get started.

 2. Search and Review Nationwide & Local Web Design Agency Partners

 Now that you have your list ready, start searching for potential web design agency partners.
 Search for agencies in your local area and nationwide, especially if you want a partner that is experienced in a certain industry like dental or legal.

-Apps like Slack and Skype have has made it easier to collaborate and communicate with people across the state or across the country.
+Apps like Zoom and Google Meet have made it easier to collaborate and communicate with people across the state or across the country.
 Even if you end up choosing a web design agency near you, it’s worth seeing what is out there so you can assess experience, portfolios, services offered, and agency culture.